 This exam is further divided into two parts i.e section – A (English), and section – B (GK).

 Section – A (English):- This part carries 200 marks and 50 questions.

-Section – B (General Knowledge) :- This part carries 100 questions making total of 400 marks.
-The questions in this section are based on History, Geography, Civic and other social science subjects.
+Section – B (General Knowledge):- This part carries 100 questions making a total of 400 marks.
+The questions in this section are based on History, Geography, civics, and other social science subjects.

 To clear this exam one needs to answer at least 60 questions correctly without any negative marking.

 A candidate needs to pass in both the subjects separately.
 The GAT part is only checked if a candidate has scored enough marks to qualify in the maths exam.